cherrypush/cherrypush.com/README.md

 ## Running in Production

-The current stack is :
+The current stack is:

-- a PostgreSQL database
+- PostgreSQL
+- Redis (TODO: update docker file to include redis)
-- the cherry app itself
+- the Cherry app itself

 ### Using Docker